PB Guild Mission Statement and Policies

 3. The Guild may use the space, including the use of the kitchen, on Wednesdays, 10:00a.m.-3:00p.m. unless needed by the church on special occasions.

-4. The Guild will make a donation to the church for use of the space in the contracted amount per month, September-May.
+4. The Guild will pay a rental fee to the church for use of the space during the months of September through May.

 5. Three locked cabinets are provided for storage of the Guild's library collection, table covers, coffee pot, refreshment supplies, and other Guild property.